EmilFabel04/PROG7312_POE_PART2_COMPLETE/README.md

    - The app writes data to `MunicipalityMvc.Web/AppData/data`

 ## Usage Guide

+### Part 1: Issue Reporting
-1. Home → click “Report an Issue”.
+1. Home → click "Report an Issue".
 2. Optionally enter name/surname and contact info; choose email/SMS updates.
 3. Enter location, select category, and provide a clear description.
 4. Add one or more attachments.
 Submit.
 5. Submission shows an animated progress bar and rotating messages, then redirects to Success.
 6. Success shows your Ticket code, queue position, details, attachments, and a one‑time toast/notification.
-7. Home → “View All Reports” lists tickets (ticket/category/description only).
+7. Home → "View All Reports" lists tickets (ticket/category/description only).

+### Part 2: Events & Announcements
+1. Home → click "Local Events & Announcements".
+2. Browse upcoming events and active announcements on the main page.
+3. Use the search form to filter by:
+   - Search term (title/description)
+   - Category (Sports, Community, etc.)
+   - Priority (High, Normal, Low for announcements)
+   - Date range (From Date and To Date)
+4. Click "Search" to see filtered results.
+5. Click on any event or announcement title to view full details.
+6. The "Recommended for You" section shows personalized suggestions based on your search history.
+7. Your search preferences are remembered across browser sessions for better recommendations.

 ## Feature Walkthrough (with screenshots)
 Below are the key features, each paired with a screenshot placeholder you can replace.